Algebraic Groups with Torsors That Are Versal for All Affine Varieties: Introduction

-Perhaps more surprisingly, it was observed in \cite[Thm.~10.1]{First_2023_highly_versal_torsors_preprint} that if $G$ is unipotent, then there are $G$-torsors over quasi-projective $k$-schemes that are weakly versal for \emph{all} affine $k$-schemes.\footnote{ Note that in characteristic $0$, every $G$-torsor over an affine scheme is trivial when $G$ is unipotent, but in positive characteristic, unipotent groups may have nontrivial torsors.} The special case where $p:=\Char k>0$ and $G$ is a finite constant $p$-group goes back to Saltman \cite{Saltman_1982_generic_Galois_extensions}; see also \cite{Fleischmann_2011_non_linear_actions_of_p_groups}.
-The first author also showed that the converse holds in characteristic $0$, that is, a $k$-algebraic group admitting $G$-torsor over a finite type $k$-scheme that is versal for all affine $k$-schemes is unipotent \cite[Thm.~10.6]{First_2023_highly_versal_torsors_preprint}.
+Perhaps more surprisingly, it was observed in \cite[Thm.~10.1]{First_2023_highly_versal_torsors} that if $G$ is unipotent (see \cite[6.45, 14.5]{Milne_2017_algebraic_groups} for the definition), then there are $G$-torsors over quasi-projective $k$-schemes that are weakly versal for \emph{all} affine $k$-schemes.\footnote{ Note that in characteristic $0$, every $G$-torsor over an affine scheme is trivial when $G$ is unipotent, but in positive characteristic, unipotent groups may have nontrivial torsors.} The special case where $p:=\Char k>0$ and $G$ is a finite constant $p$-group goes back to Saltman \cite{Saltman_1982_generic_Galois_extensions}; see also \cite{Fleischmann_2011_non_linear_actions_of_p_groups}.
+The first author also showed that the converse holds in characteristic $0$, that is, an algebraic $k$-group admitting a $G$-torsor over a finite type $k$-scheme that is versal for all affine $k$-schemes is unipotent \cite[Thm.~10.6]{First_2023_highly_versal_torsors}.
 They asked whether this also holds in positive characteristic.
-Our first main result answers this question on the positive.
+Our first main result answers this question in the affirmative.

 \begin{thm} Let $G$ be an affine algebraic group over a field $k$.
 Then the following conditions are equivalent: \begin{enumerate}[label=(\alph*)] \item there exists a $G$-torsor over a quasi-compact $k$-scheme that is weakly versal for all finite type regular affine $k$-schemes; \item there exists a $G$-torsor over a smooth quasi-projective $k$-scheme that is weakly versal for all affine $k$-schemes; \item $G$ is unipotent. \end{enumerate} \end{thm}